 During the peak of the Covid-crisis, between February and April 2020, however, the construction index had dropped by almost 30 points in the EU and by almost 35 points in the euro area.
 In other words: during the first wave of the Covid-19 crisis, the construction index lost about as much as during the five years in the aftermath of the economic and financial crisis.

 Development by country

-In several other countries where lock-down measures had been less drastic, the construction activity dropped only moderately between February and April 2020 (e.g. Finland) or even increased (Denmark, Romania, Sweden).
+In several other countries where early lock-down measures had been less drastic, the construction activity dropped only moderately between February and April 2020 (e.g. Finland) or even increased (Denmark, Romania, Sweden).

 Source data for tables and graphs